The Wishart--Rosenzweig--Porter random matrix ensemble: Perturbation theory: Mott's criteria for localization and ergodicity

 In the localized regime ($\gamma > 3/2$), a similar computation gives:

 The full set of $f(\alpha)$ and $D_q$ curves is displayed in Fig.~\ref{fig:falpha}.

 For $\gamma > 3/2$, the distribution $\hat P(w_{ij})$ in Eq.~\eqref{eq:hatPW} produces a delta peak at $w_{ij}=1$, resulting in a singular contribution $N^{-1}\delta(w_{ij}-1)$.
 The corresponding multifractal spectrum exhibits a spike at $\alpha=0$, see Fig.~\ref{fig:falpha}(a).
-Although such a non-convex $f(\alpha)$ cannot be represented as a Legendre transform, the scaling exponents $\tau_q$ extracted from Eq.~\eqref{eq:Dloc} match those of the convex envelope of $f(\alpha)$, namely $f(\alpha)=\alpha/(2\gamma-1)$ for $0\le\alpha\le 2\gamma-1$.
+In this case, Eq.~\eqref{eq:falpha} must be modified: one can check that the scaling exponents $\tau_q$ extracted from Eq.~\eqref{eq:Dloc} match those of the convex envelope of $f(\alpha)$, namely $f(\alpha)=\alpha/(2\gamma-1)$, for $0\le\alpha\le 2\gamma-1$.
 An analogous triangular shape with slope smaller than $1/2$ is also observed in the localized regime on random regular graphs~\cite{deluca2013support}.